genialkartik/hacktoberfest-checker/README.md

 ### How to know whether a Pull Request is valid or not?

 This question is the answer of creation of **[Hacktoberfest-Checker](https://gitfork.netlify.app/)**.
-A PR will be counted as valid and the user will get the tee/tshirt only when:
+A PR will be counted as valid and will count towards your Hacktoberfest 2025 completion (6 valid PRs required) only when:

 - Submitted during the `month of October`
 - Submitted in a `public repo`